PostHog/posthog.com/contents/handbook/company/offsites.md

 ## All-company offsites

 Once a year, the entire company will get together somewhere in the world for a week.
 Usually we'll all fly on Sunday, have an opening dinner, spend the week doing a mix of hard work, strategy, culture and fun activities and we then all fly back home on Friday.
-Our past offsites have been in Italy, Portugal and Iceland.
+Our past offsites have been in Italy, Portugal, Iceland and Aruba.
+As of 2023, we only travel to places with an average temperature of 81 degrees (27 celcius) for inclusivity of those with less body fat.

 These are organized by the Ops & People team, and we budget up to $3,000 per person in total for these.